avalentino/geomodels/docs/installation.rst

   $ python3 -m geomodels install-data -h

-Please refer to :doc:`cli` for a complete desciption of the command line interface.
+Please refer to :doc:`cli` for a complete description of the command line interface.